jimeney/taiga-environment/README.md

 Command to start container:

-docker run --name taiga -d \
+docker run --name taiga -d -p 80:80 jcpw/taiga-environment:latest
--v PATH/local.py:/home/taiga/taiga-back/settings/local.py \
--v PATH/conf.json:/home/taiga/taiga-front-dist/dist/js/conf.json \
--v PATH/app-loader.js:/home/taiga/taiga-front-dist/dist/v-1461931321319/js/app-loader.js \
--p 80:80 jcpw/taiga-environment:latest

-You will have to provide the files
+You will have to provide the following environment variables for it to work:

-local.py - set up Email, the URI etc. conf.json - set up the URI to the API app-loader.js - set up the URI to the API
+SITE_URI
+ADMIN_EMAIL
+NOREPLY_EMAIL

+Optionally, for emailing to work:
+EMAIL_HOST
+EMAIL_HOST_USER
+EMAIL_HOST_PASSWORD
+EMAIL_HOST_PORT
+EMAIL_USE_TLS
+EMAIL_BACKEND

 It’s a work in progress, based on the STABLE branch of TAIGA, the image was built on 6th May 2016